Mobile optimization: optimizing your content for mobile

 Customers today spend increasing amounts of time on mobile and they are exploring all types of content.
 According to Google, more searches are now performed on mobile than on desktop, that is another reason why mobile optimization is so important.
 Email monday found that between 15 and 70 percent of your email opens are going to be done on mobile devices depending upon your target audience.

 There was an increase from customers spending 30 minutes a day watching videos on mobile devices in 2014 to 39 minutes in 2015.
-At least 78 percent of smartphone users and 70 percent of tablet users also report performing at least one search per day.
+At least 78 percent of smartphone users and 70 percent of tablet users also report performing at least one search per day, according to a 2014 report from Salesforce.
 Regardless of the type of content you produce, you need to make sure that it is optimized for mobile.

 How to optimize content for mobile?